 Earlier, Welburn held librarian positions at New York University, the Georgia Institute of Technology, Indiana University (where she was interim head of the Medical Sciences Library), and Princeton University, where she was head of the Psychology Library.
 She also served as a librarian for the Indianapolis–Marian County Public Library and at Bishop College in Dallas, where she began her professional career.

 Welburn has published extensively and made numerous presentations in the areas of diversity, leadership, and human resources.
-Her extensive academic and professional engagement currently includes serving as an American Library Association endowment trustee and as a member of the ALA Council, the ALA International Relations Committee, and the Association of College and Research Libraries 2019 Coordinating Committee.
+Her extensive academic and professional engagement currently includes serving as an American Library Association endowment trustee and as a member of the ALA Philanthropy Advisory Group, the ALA Information Technology Policy Advisory Committee, and the Association of College and Research Libraries 2022 President’s Program Committee.
 In 2011, Welburn was selected by her peers as the ACRL Academic/Research Librarian of the Year, a national award recognizing her contributions to the profession of librarianship.
-Welburn also was past chair of the Catholic Research Resources Alliance Board, past vice chair and past secretary of the Center for Research Libraries Board, and former editorial board member of the portal: Libraries and the Academy.
+Welburn’s other past service includes two terms as elected at-large councilor on the ALA Council and positions as chair of the Catholic Research Resources Alliance Board, vice chair and past secretary of the Center for Research Libraries Board, and editorial board member of portal: Libraries and the Academy.